wying3/cnf-certification-automation-with-dci/README.md

 - Run DCI to embed Preflight to retest the container of new release and submit new report to current container project in partner portal
 - Confirm and verify the project information under the project, then publish it to the catalog for completion recertification.

 Please note that these are just general steps and may vary depending on the specific project.
+And also basic and general requirements to run `recertify` the container projects please use follow this [section](https://github.com/ansvu/cnf-certification-automation-with-dci/tree/main#auto-publish-preparations)

 ### Recertify Settings Configuration
 ```yaml